In Memoriam: The Biggest Celebrity Deaths of 2023 | Wealth of Geeks

 Raquel Welch

-At 82, Welch passed away on February 15 after becoming well-known in the 1960s as an actress.
+Welch passed away on February 15 at the age of 82.
+She became well-known in the 1960s as an actress.
 Her doe-skin bikini that adorned best-selling posters helped her become renowned for her appearance as a cavewoman in the 1966 box office hit One Million Years B.C.
-Welch was ranked as the third-sexiest star of the 20th century by Playboy in 1998, behind Marilyn Monroe and Jayne Mansfield.
+Welch was ranked as the third-sexiest star of the 20th century in 1998, behind Marilyn Monroe and Jayne Mansfield.
 Welch is also well-known for successfully suing a significant Hollywood studio for age discrimination.

 Frederic Forrest